Mexico at the 2023 Pan American Games

-Mexico is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
-This will be Mexico's 19th appearance at the Pan American Games, having competed at every Games since the inaugural edition in 1951.
+Mexico competed at the 2023 Pan American Games in Santiago, Chile from 20 October to 5 November 2023.
+This was the country's 19th appearance at the Pan American Games, having competed at every one since the inaugural edition in 1951.

+Taekwondo athlete Carlos Sansores and basketball player Karina Esquer were the country's flagbearers during the opening ceremony.
+Meanwhile, basque pelota athlete Isaac Pérez and archer Alejandra Valencia were the country's flagbearers during the closing ceremony.

+Medalists

 Competitors

-The following is the list of number of competitors (per gender) participating at the games per sport/discipline.
+The following is the list of number of competitors (by gender) who participated at the games per sport.

+All basketball, cycling, gymnastics, roller sports, and volleyball disciplines are grouped within each of the sports' totals.
+Open water swimming is included in Swimming.
+The total number of athletes reported by the 2023 Pan American Games Organization differs from the total number reported by the Mexican Olympic Committee by 1, for unknown reasons.

 Archery

 Mexico qualified three athletes (one man and two women) by winning the respective categories in the 2021 Junior Pan American Games.
-Mexico also qualified eight athletes during the 2022 Pan American Archery Championship.
+Mexico also qualified eight athletes during the 2022 Pan American Archery Championships.